awsdocs/aws-codepipeline-user-guide/doc_source/actions-variables.md

 **To configure an action with a namespace**

-1. Follow the steps in [Create a Pipeline in CodePipeline](pipelines-create.md) to create a pipeline using the CLI\.
+1. Follow the steps in [Create a pipeline in CodePipeline](pipelines-create.md) to create a pipeline using the CLI\.
 Start an input file to provide the create\-pipeline command with the `--cli-input-json` parameter\.
 In the pipeline structure, add the `namespace` parameter and specify a name, such as `SourceVariables`\.

    ```
    . . .